Q: What is the average time frame for receipt of the 5% rebate once you have submitted the paperwork?

 Q: I am a Prime contractor interested in participating in the Indian Incentive Program.
 How do I find an eligible Native American, Native Alaskan, or Native Hawaiian subcontractor?

 A: See recent participants in the Indian Incentive Program.
 Check www.sam.gov and search the Small Business Dynamic Search for Native American owned businesses.
 Check to see if your company has a Native American liaison officer.

 Q: As a Prime contractor, can I subcontract to a Native American business that is a subsidiary of my firm?

 A: No. When an entity is attempting to "contract" with itself, or with a subsidiary or a parent corporation, this business arrangement does not qualify for the 5% incentive pay.
-The legislative framers of the program sought to have Prime contractors who are an "arms length" from a sub-contractor receive an "incentive bonus" to contract with an Indian owned business or Indian organization.
-Historically, these Prime contractors would not normally subcontract with Indian owned businesses or entities.
+The legislative framers of the program sought to have Prime contractors who are an "arms length" from a sub-contractor receive an "incentive bonus" to contract with a Native American owned business or Native American organization.
+Historically, these Prime contractors would not normally subcontract with Native American owned businesses or entities.

 Q: What are the qualification requirements for payments of Indian Incentives to DoD contractors, at any tier, that subcontract a portion of their DoD work to eligible subcontractors?

 A: Reference 25 USC 1544 authorized a contractor of a Federal Agency under any ACT of Congress an additional amount of compensation equal to 5 percent of the amount paid, or to be paid, to a subcontractor or supplier, in carrying out the contract if such subcontractor or supplier is an Indian organization or Indian-owned economic enterprise as defined in reference FAR 52.226-1.
 Reference FAR 52.226-1, among other things, expanded the IIP to include Native Hawaiian-owned companies.